 1. Check the appropriate box [] Preliminary Information Statement [x] Definitive Information Statement 2.
 Name of Registrant as specified in its charter: PREMIUM LEISURE CORP.
 3. Province, country or other jurisdiction of incorporation or organization: Philippines 4.
 SEC Identification Number: AS93-009289 5.
 BIR Tax Identification Number: 003-457-827 6.
-Address of principal office and Postal Code: 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City.
-Metro Manila 1300 7.
+Address of principal office and Postal Code: 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City Metro Manila 1300 7.
 Registrant's telephone number, including area code: (632) 8662-8888 8.
-Date, time, and place of the meeting of security holders: Date : 27 April 2020 (Monday) Time : 9:00 A.M.
-Venue : Function Room 1, SMX Convention Center Manila, Seashell Lane, Mall of Asia Complex, Pasay City 9.
-Approximate date on which the Information Statement is to be sent or given to security holders: 27 March 2020 10.
-2. Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants): Title of Each Class Common Stock Number of Shares of Common Stock Outstanding 31,216,931,000 (As of27 February 2020) 11.
+Date, time, and place of the meeting of security holders: Date : 22 June 2020 (via Remote Communication) Time : 11:00 A.M.
+Venue : Not applicable 1 9.
+Approximate date on which the Information Statement is to be sent or given to security holders: 22 May 2020 10.
+Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants): Title of Each Class Common Stock Number of Shares of Common Stock Outstanding 31,216,931,000 (As of 30 April 2020) 11.
 Are any or all of Registrant's securities listed on a Stock Exchange?
-Common Shares Yes [X] No [] Preferred Shares Yes [] No [X]

-If so disclose name of the Exchange: The Philippine Stock Exchange, Inc.
+Common Shares Yes [X] No [] Preferred Shares Yes [] No [X] If so disclose name of the Exchange: The Philippine Stock Exchange, Inc.